anshul-iiitb16/MyPlan/index.md

 - Then we prepared an initial database which will contain a list of phone numbers and websites that will be used for data generation.
 - Then we prepared the catalog of calls and data plans.
 - Finally we coded the data_generation_module and recommender module implementing the required algorithms.
+- We used 2 different approaches, first by catogorising all the user collected data, and then applying K means to it, but as the the data was too big, the visualisation appeared to be a problem.
+Therefore we recompiled the data for each day, and wrote a K means algorithm to ensure that the data runs everyday, and the centroids are updated on each iteration of the program run.

 ## Implementation